Natural medicine tailored to you

 My previous Acupuncture research major at RMIT focused on complex musculoskeletal pain (specifically Fibromyalgia) and the comparative effectiveness of Acupuncture, Physical Therapy and Talk Based Therapy for reducing pain and improving quality of life.
 (Acupuncture is statistically effective you'll be pleased to know!).
 My current research emphasis investigates interactions between pharmacologic and phyto-chemicals and the interactions with glucocorticoid metabolism, absorption and elimination.

-My passion for wholistic health is utterly selfish - I have suffered autoimmune disease most of my life which has impacted my fertility and mental health in many ways.
-The holes my medical practitioners could not fill, have been filled (and then some) by the wisdom of Yoga, ancient philosophy and Allied/Complementary Medicine and modern genetic science...
-I thrive on explaining the processes of "sub-clinical" disease and how our habits form our manifesto.
-I obsess with empowering my clients to take control of the things they still have control of before subclinical becomes irreversible disease and disability.
+Explaining the processes of "sub-clinical" disease and how our habits form our manifesto is a keen interest and area of creative writing I explore.
+I aim to empower my clients to take control of the things they still have control of before subclinical becomes irreversible disease and disability.
 I stumble frequently in my own quest for health and to lead by example, but am driven by the benefits of healthy choices and the impact such choices have on my health, family and the environment.

 I have worked in complementary health beginning as a Remedial Massage/Myotherapist (MST) Since 2000 working in both private practice and multi-modality settings.
 Other past jobs include; Yoga Studio Owner, Founder of The Movement Prescription, Medical Administrator in private practice and hospital settings and a lecturer at Endeavour College of Natural Health.
 I have studied and practiced Yoga extensively in India, hosted retreats in Bali and Australia and have established and owned Source Yoga studio for 8 years and continue to offer community based classes.
 I also offer customised retreats and training programmes for NDIS patients, child-care centres and women's health centres.
 I have an extensive network of clinician's whom I work closely with when your condition is beyond my scope or whom may be better suited to your needs.